vishwajameddela18/Meddela-Vishwaja/README.md

 - Applied HTML and CSS skills to format and layout  the website to make it look appealing

-Project Name: Healthline website
+**Project Name: Healthline website**
-	Role: Designer and Developer
+- **Role:** Designer and Developer
-Technology Used : HTML, CSS
+- **Technology Used :** HTML, CSS
-Team-Size: 1
+- **Team-Size:** 1
-Description: Healthline is a multi page website with each page showing different sections health related information ●	Designed layout consisting of different sections such as homepage, login page, articles etc ●	Explored various HTML and CSS tags and applied these skills to format and layout  the website to make it look appealing to the user
+- **Description:** Healthline is a multi page website with each page showing different sections health related information
+- Designed layout consisting of different sections such as homepage, login page, articles etc
+- Explored various HTML and CSS tags and applied these skills to format and layout  the website to make it look appealing to the user

 Project Name: Connect 4